 Annual Theme

 Each year National History Day chooses a different theme to help students focus their research.
-The 2021 theme is Communication in History.
+The 2025 theme is Rights & Responsibilities in History.

-- DivisionsThere are two History Day divisions based on school grade:
+History Day divisions are based on school grade:

 Students can compete as individuals or in groups (the paper category is individual-only).
 Groups may include two to five students, however, teachers can determine the number of students permitted in a group.
 Group participants do not have to be in the same grade, but they must be in the same division.